Visual Motor Integration

 copyscape notice

-Visual Motor Integration (*) (VMI) involves effective, efficient communication between the eyes and the hands, so that you are able to copy, draw or write what you see.
+Visual Motor Integration (*) (often called VMI) involves effective, efficient communication between the information coming from your eyes and the information going to your hands, so that you are able to copy, draw or write what you see.

-Kids who struggle to integrate or coordinate their visual systems and their motor systems may struggle with handwriting as well as with other school skills.
+Kids who struggle with the integration of their visual systems and their motor systems may struggle with handwriting as well as with other school skills.

-Effective coordination of the visual system and the motor system can only happen when the two foundations are well established.
+Effective coordination of the visual system and the motor system can only happen when there has been normal development of visual skills and motor skills.

-The box below contains a breakdown of the skills inherent in each base.
+The image below contains a breakdown of some of the skills needed in each system (base).

-A delay in any of these areas may affect VMI skills.
-If your child's eye movements are poor, this can also affect VMI.
+A delay in any of these areas may affect the integration of visual motor skills.

-However, even if both bases are good, VMI can still be poor, as it is the integration, or coordination of the 2 skills that is important.
+However, even if the child has developed good visual skills and good motor skills, VMI can still be poor, as it is the integration, or coordinated use, of the 2 bases that is important.

 (links to pages with more information on each of these skills are listed in the activity ideas and resources at the bottom of this page)